 44. To leave no doubt that Ticketmaster's conduct is intentional, lax, careless, passive and ignorant with respect to consumers' rights and to its own obligations, the Applicant here refers to Exhibit P-6.
-This video shows that as of March 21, 2023, Ticketmaster is selling much better seats to the July 14, 2023, Drake concert (the show which many other Class and Subclass Members purchased tickets for) for significant less money than what others paid for worse seats advertised and sold as "Official Platinum":
+This video shows that as of March 21, 2023, Ticketmaster is selling much better seats to the July 14 Drake concert (the show which the Applicant purchased tickets for) for significant less money:

-- 45. As it appears from Exhibit P-6 and the above, much better tickets to the same Drake concert in section 111 row V are advertised by Ticketmaster for \$537.00 each, which is \$187.96 less than what other consumers paid per ticket [...] for seats in the nosebleed sections, similar to the Applicant's situation for the P!NK tickets; - 46.
-Ticketmaster can never deny that the ticket in section 111 row V (in the red section and only 23 rows from the stage) is objectively a much better ticket than section 317 row BB (in the nose bleeds).
-Yet, Ticketmaster advertises the seat in section 111 row V as "Regular" and the ticket in section 317 row BB as "Platinum Official", which leaves no doubt that it misleads consumers by using the term "platinum" and by stating on its website that the latter are "some of the best seats in the house", which is simply untrue; - 47.
+- 45. As it appears from the above, much better tickets to the same concert in section 111 row V are advertised by Ticketmaster for \$537.00 each, which is \$187.96 less that what the Applicant paid per ticket and \$375.92 more than he paid for the paid; - 46.
+Ticketmaster can never deny that the ticket in section 111 row V (in the reds section and only 23 rows from the stage) is objectively a much better ticket than section 317 row BB (in the nose bleeds).
+Yet, Ticketmaster advertises the seat in section 111 row V as "Regular" and the ticket in section 317 row BB as "Platinum Official", which leaves know doubt that it misleads consumers by stating on its website that the latter are "some of the best seats in the house", which is simply untrue; - 47.
 The ticket in section 111 row V is not an anomaly.
-As it appears from Exhibit P-6, Ticketmaster advertises many much better seats than section 317 row BB as "Regular" and for less money, including some seats that are within 6 rows from the stage in the lower bowl (red) section, for example, section 115 row D for \$667.00:
+As it appears from Exhibit P-6, Ticketmaster advertises many much better seats than section 317 row BB as "Regular" and for less money, including some seats that are within 6 rows from the stage in the lower bowl (red) section, for example section 115 row D for \$667.00: